 Hearing what you have written being read by an objective third party helps you to listen equally objectively.

-Having someone read what you’ve written back to you is especially important when you write in vexation and place yourself on the fast track to making an ass of yourself.
+Having someone read what you’ve written back to you is especially important when you write in vexation.

 4. Know your purpose for writing

-Many times, small business people believe that their final written output is the purpose of putting pen to paper in the first place.
-For example, if you write a proposal then the purpose for writing is to produce the proposal.
+Many times, small business people believe that their final written output is the purpose for writing in the first place.

 My purpose for writing is to show them that I understand their problem, I have the solution and I am the only person who can solve their problem.
 In other words, I am writing to sell myself.

-When you know your purpose for writing, you will pay attention to a lot more factors rather than to just throw down your thoughts or research on paper.
+When you know your purpose for writing, you will pay attention to a lot more factors rather than to just throw down your first thoughts or research on paper.

-5. Writing from your heart works
+5. Write from your heart to improve your writing skills

-I recognise this is not always possible but do it when you can.
+I recognise this is not always possible, but do it when you can.

-By writing from your heart, what I mean is that you should share how you feel instead of trying to write something you think will be more acceptable.
+By writing from your heart, what I mean is that you share how you feel instead of trying to write something you think will be more acceptable.

-I will let you into a secret.
 When I write (and speak) I share my unique perspective on the issues.
-I do this confidently knowing that I will attract the people who like me or share my views.
-And I will repel those who do not.
+I do this confidently, knowing that there will be some people who will like me or share my views.
+And there will be those who do not.

 That’s life.